R-R-/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11.png)

-On the weekday, the number of steps have a clear peek, while on the weekend, the steps are spread throughout the day.
+**Conclusion**: On the weekday, the number of steps have a clear peek, while on the weekend, the steps are spread throughout the day.